 And yesterday, as the executive order banning refugees from Syria and immigrants and permanent residents from Syria and 6 other Muslim majority countries went into effect, thousands of Christians joined secular protestors at our nation’s airports.
 And today, right now, Christians even from this congregation are heading to LAX to defend the dignity of refugees.

 The church’s place is not to proclaim and build the Empire.
 The church’s place is to proclaim and build the Kingdom of God--the kingdom of God that is granted to the poor and poor of spirit, to the hungry and those hungry for righteousness, to those who are persecuted whether in our own nation or in Syria or some other country.

 The church’s place is to proclaim and build the kingdom of God.
-And so,

 When a person who is ill and scared of dying calls out, will someone care for me?—we, the church, say yes, you are blessed!

 When a homeless person struggling to find a job, and earn enough money to buy and live in a car, calls out, will someone care for me? –we, the church say, yes, you are blessed.

 When an undocumented immigrant who entered this country legally but ran afoul of green card renewal rules and has lived and loved and born children and paid taxes for 26 years calls out, will someone care for me?—we the church says, yes, you are blessed!